markcot/pands-project/README.md

     8) max - maximum value

 ### Initial Data Review
-After reading the iris dataset csv file into the python program for this project 'analyse.py', I observed that there were three variant names included within the dataset 'Iris-setosa', 'Iris-versicolor' and 'Iris-virginica'.
+After reading in the iris data set csv file into the python program for this project 'analyse.py', I observed that there were three variant names included within the data set 'Iris-setosa', 'Iris-versicolor' and 'Iris-virginica'.

-Spliting the data into three groups based on these names allowed a description summary of each group be generated.
+Splitting the data into three groups based on these names allowed a description summary of each group be generated.
 Over the fifty values in each group, when the minimum, maximum and mean values for sepal length and sepal width are compared, the values for 'Iris-setosa' were much lower than the values for the 'Iris-versicolor' and 'Iris-virginica'.